 To jump start a 2003 Dodge Intrepid, first, ensure both vehicles are turned off.
 Connect the positive (red) jumper cable to the positive terminal of the dead battery, then attach the other end to the positive terminal of the working battery.
 Next, connect the negative (black) cable to the negative terminal of the working battery and attach the other end to a grounded metal surface on the Intrepid, away from the battery.
 Start the working vehicle and then attempt to start the Intrepid.

-To jump-start a 2000 Oldsmobile Silhouette, first, ensure both vehicles are turned off.
-Connect the red (positive) jumper cable to the positive terminal of the dead battery, then attach the other end to the positive terminal of the working battery.
-Next, connect the black (negative) cable to the negative terminal of the working battery and attach the other end to a grounded metal surface on the dead vehicle, away from the battery.
-Start the working vehicle, let it run for a few minutes, and then attempt to start the Oldsmobile.
+To jump-start a 1998 Chevrolet Lumina, first ensure both vehicles are turned off.
+Connect the red jumper cable to the positive terminal of the dead battery, then attach the other end to the positive terminal of the working battery.
+Next, connect the black jumper cable to the negative terminal of the working battery and attach the other end to a grounded metal surface on the dead car, avoiding the battery itself.
+Start the working vehicle, let it run for a few minutes, then attempt to start the Lumina.